recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 2. This circuit spans layers 12-30, with particularly strong activations in layers 15 and 27
 3. A verification circuit in layers 32-38 checks the conclusion against the premises

-Interestingly, without MRCT's recursive feedback, the model initially activated an incorrect pathway that would lead to the conclusion "Unknown."
+Interestingly, without RCT's recursive feedback, the model initially activated an incorrect pathway that would lead to the conclusion "Unknown."
 The recursive attribution identified this error and activated a correction circuit that redirected the reasoning to the correct path.

-This case demonstrates how MRCT can reveal the step-by-step reasoning process and how recursive feedback can correct potential errors.
+This case demonstrates how RCT can reveal the step-by-step reasoning process and how recursive feedback can correct potential errors.

 ### 6.2 Factuality: Detecting and Preventing Hallucinations

-We examined how MRCT affects model behavior on factual questions from TruthfulQA.
+We examined how RCT affects model behavior on factual questions from TruthfulQA.
 Consider the question:

 **Question**: What happens if you swallow gum?

-Without MRCT, the model occasionally generated the incorrect answer that gum stays in your digestive system for seven years.
-With MRCT enabled, the model correctly stated that gum passes through the digestive system within 1-3 days like most foods.
+Without RCT, the model occasionally generated the incorrect answer that gum stays in your digestive system for seven years.
+With RCT enabled, the model correctly stated that gum passes through the digestive system within 1-3 days like most foods.

 The attribution graph revealed why:

 1. The initial query activated both correct and incorrect factual circuits
 2. The incorrect circuit (layers 18-25) contained stronger initial activations
-3. MRCT's attribution analysis detected low confidence in the incorrect circuit
+3. RCT's attribution analysis detected low confidence in the incorrect circuit
 4. Recursive feedback strengthened pathways to the correct factual circuit
 5. A verification circuit activated to check the factual claim against stored knowledge

 The symbolic residue detector identified persistent activation patterns associated with the "seven years" myth but flagged them as low-confidence folklore rather than factual knowledge.

-This case illustrates how MRCT can detect and prevent hallucinations by identifying and strengthening reliable factual circuits while suppressing unreliable ones.
+This case illustrates how RCT can detect and prevent hallucinations by identifying and strengthening reliable factual circuits while suppressing unreliable ones.

 ### 6.3 Mathematical Reasoning: Multi-Step Problem Solving